davidmalcolm/texi2rst/output/vague-linkage.rst

   functions provided by a class, and each object of the class contains a pointer to its vtable (or vtables, in some multiple-inheritance situations).
-If the class declares any non-inline, non-pure virtual functions, the first one is chosen as the key method for the class, and the vtable is only emitted in the translation unit where the key method is defined.
+If the class declares any non-inline, non-pure virtual functions, the first one is chosen as the 'key method' for the class, and the vtable is only emitted in the translation unit where the key method is defined.